Summary: in this tutorial, you will learn how to use the SQL DATEDIFF()

 Code language: SQL (Structured Query Language) (sql)

-The result is nine days:
+The difference is nine days:

 9